-Foxhole Cove is a small beach below village of Southgate, which divides into two smaller coves on the high tide.
+Foxhole is a small beach below village of Southgate, which divides into two smaller coves on the high tide.
 At mid to low tide it is sandy, and is backed by rocks and high limestone cliffs.
-Both parts of the beach can be reached via steep paths down from the coast path.
-A National Trust car park (attended / P&D) is situated on the cliff top, and facilities here include toilets and a coffee shop.
+Both parts of the beach can be reached via steep paths down from the coastal path.
+A National Trust car park (attended / P&D) is situated on the cliff top, and facilities here include a coffee shop / store with toilets.